Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Staggered Orbital Order ( )

 \subsubsection{Role of orbital mixing terms on electronic band structure}

 We now highlight the important role of Coulomb interaction induced orbital mixing terms (Eqs. \ref{h_hf_od},\ref{sc_od}).
-When OOD condensates and SOC are neglected (standard HF approach), bands for the three orbitals are completely decoupled due to absence of orbital mixing.
-For $\epsilon_{xy}=0.5$, the $xy$ band lies just above the $yz,xz$ bands as seen in Fig. \ref{fig4}(a).
-However, when OOD condensates are included (generalized HF approach), the band structure [Fig. \ref{fig4}(b)] shows a significant insulating gap induced by the Coulomb orbital mixing terms.
+When OM condensates and SOC are neglected (standard HF approach), bands for the three orbitals are completely decoupled due to absence of orbital mixing.
+For $\epsilon_{xy}=0.5$, the $xy$ band lies just above the $yz,xz$ bands as seen in Fig. \ref{fig5}(a).
+However, when the OM condensates are included (generalized HF approach), the band structure [Fig. \ref{fig5}(b)] shows a significant insulating gap induced by the Coulomb orbital mixing terms.
 Also, part of the $xy$ band is now seen to lie below the $yz,xz$ bands.

-With $\epsilon_{xy}$ decreasing further, $xy$ orbital weight is progressively transferred below the insulating gap, until the entire $xy$ band is shifted below the Fermi energy [Fig. \ref{fig3}(a)], while the insulating gap remains finite.
-This $xy$ orbital spectral weight transfer across the insulating gap with varying $\epsilon_{xy}$ is similar to that obtained for the $\rm Ca_2RuO_4$ compound.\cite{mohapatra_JPCM_2020}
+With $\epsilon_{xy}$ decreasing further, $xy$ orbital weight is progressively transferred below the insulating gap, until the entire $xy$ band is shifted below the Fermi energy [Fig. \ref{fig4}(a)], while the insulating gap remains finite.

-It is important to note that the orbital mixing induced insulating gap and the electronic band structure [Fig. \ref{fig4}(b)] are nearly unchanged in the weak SOC regime.
-This is because the OOD condensates are generated spontaneously from the Coulomb interaction terms.
+It is important to note that the orbital mixing induced insulating gap and the electronic band structure [Fig. \ref{fig5}(b)] are nearly unchanged in the weak SOC regime.
+This is because the OM condensates are generated spontaneously from the Coulomb interaction terms.
 In the absence of SOC, these condensates are purely real, and acquire imaginary part (rotation in the complex plane) when SOC is introduced, resulting in finite orbital moments and SOC renormalization (Eq. \ref{phys_quan}).
 Here, the role of SOC is crucial, because finite circulating orbital and spin-orbital currents are generated due to spin-orbital entanglement, resulting in finite orbital and spin-orbital moments.

-The obtained ordering direction of magnetic and orbital moments reflects the magnetic anisotropy effect resulting from an interplay between SOC induced anisotropic interactions, orbital electron occupancy, and Heisenberg interactions.
-This interplay is discussed below.